Shellings from relative shellings, with an application to NP-completeness: -completeness of

 By Lemma~\ref{lem:HomTypeRedComplex}, we have a homology facet for each variable.
 As removing the homology facets leaves a contractible complex, there must be exactly one homology facet in each choice gadget, contained in either the positive or negative literal hemisphere.
 For each variable, we set the hemisphere containing the homology facet to be the \emph{true} hemisphere, and the other one to be the \emph{false} hemisphere.
 (Thus, a selection of homology facets corresponds, up to equivalence, to a truth assignment of the variables.)

 We now sort the subcomplexes formed by the $\Tau^{(1)}$'s, the literal hemispheres, and the constraint gadgets according to when they finish shelling.
 By results of Björner and Wachs \cite[Lemma 2.7]{Bjorner/Wachs:1996}, the homology facets of the complex may be taken without loss of generality to come last in any shelling, thus the true literal hemispheres may be assumed to finish shelling after all other considered subcomplexes.
 Since each $\Tau^{(1)}$ has a unique free face, it must finish shelling before its associated false literal hemisphere.
-Since each false literal hemisphere has only three free faces (one attached to a $\Tau^{(1)}$), it must finish shelling before any constraint gadget for a clause containing the literal.
+Each false literal hemisphere has only three free faces, with one attached to a $\Tau^{(1)}$, and the other two attached to all of the constraint gadgets for clauses containing the literal.
+Thus, a false literal hemisphere must finish shelling before any constraint gadget for any clause containing the literal.
 Since each constraint gadget has only two or three free faces, each glued to an edge in a literal hemisphere, it must finish shelling before at least one of the literals in the corresponding clause.

-Since each false literal finishes shelling before the clauses containing it, and each clause finishes shelling before at least one literal contained in it, we must have that each clause contains a true literal.